de-farm/smartcontract/README.md

 ### 4. Set Link Signer
 * `setLinkSigner` allows the single farm address link signer to a operator.
 It submit a `LinkSinger` tx to Vertex using `submitSlowModeTransaction`.
 ### 6. Open Position
-* `openPosition` allows the single farm deposit the raised fund to Vertex subaccount through `depositCollateral`
+* `openPosition` allows the single farm deposit the raised fund to Vertex subaccount through `depositCollateral` of Vertex contract.
 ### 7. Close Position
 * `closePosition` allows the single farm withdraw collateral of Vertex subaccount to single farm contract.
 It required a signature from operator for ensure the posotion has closed in Vertex.
 ### 8. Cancel